krisvanrens/coding-exercises/exploring-rust-exercises/raycasting/README.md

 Here are some ideas to further extend the exercise:

+- Implement the `Position` type as a proper arithmetic vector type.
 - Try another terminal backend, like [termion](https://docs.rs/termion/latest/termion/index.html).
 - Read the level map from a file on disk.
 - Improve the frame rate (profile the application to find bottlenecks).